4-DS/SinaraML-Def-Guide/docs/source/concepts.rst

 3. **Embedded Model Arhchitecture** in mobile or edge devices
 4. **Real-time Streaming Architecture**

 Examples of such architectures are given below.
-Using Model Image for Model Serving, with some nuances, is applicable for all kinds of architectures, excluding the Embedded Model architecture
+Using Model Image for Model Serving, with some nuances, is applicable for all kinds of architectures, excluding the Embedded Model architecture.

 Microservice Architecture
 =========================